 Carnegie Mellon University School of Architecture Faculty Search:

 If your creative work is breaking new ground, you will find an encouraging, stimulating environment within our dynamic community.
 Our school is a team of dedicated educators, designers, researchers, practitioners, and interdisciplinary collaborators.
-Full time faculty members teach studios and/or coursework appropriate to their specialization(s) across the School’s many programs, including the B. Arch, M. Arch, post-professional Master’s (both MS and studio-based) and the doctoral programs.
+Faculty members teach studios and/or coursework appropriate to their specialization(s) across the School’s many programs, including the B. Arch, M. Arch, post-professional Master’s (both MS and studio-based) and the doctoral programs.

 Our student body totals 370 undergraduate and graduate students, and is situated within the College of Fine Arts, alongside the Schools of Art, Design, Drama and Music.
 Our university is classified as a "R1: Doctoral University – Highest Research Activity" institution.
 As such, a wide range of transdisciplinary educational and research opportunities can be created at the school, college and/or university levels.

 Our school philosophy is to provide deep immersion in the discipline of architecture, intensified by a university culture of interdisciplinary innovation and creative inquiry.
 Our undergraduate and graduate degree programs prepare students to be excellent, discipline-defining design-thinkers in diverse global contexts.
 We believe that architectural excellence demands both rigorous training in fundamentals and the development of unique expertise – whether the sciences, the humanities, engineering, or computation.
 Though each of our students graduate with intensive architecture knowledge, no two graduates leave with the same education.

 Our programs take advantage of: